Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0013-animation-library.md

 - Documentation seems to be a bit scattered but there are some good video tutorials

 **2) React Spring** - (https://www.react-spring.io/)
+ A spiritual successor of `react-motion`, sharing the general approach that `react-motion` introduced.
+It works entirely in javascript, by interpolating values (any values) over time using interpolation functions ("springs").
+What this means is that duration of animation is controlled by parameters such as "tension" or "friction" passed to the spring function (so instead of thinking in terms of time you have to think in terms of spring metaphor: how rigid or elastic your spring is and how heavy a weight it is trying to move).
+This, arguably, makes the animation more "physical" (and therefore "realistic").
+Also, the animation itself is done by constantly re-rendering a part of your component, feeding it with newly interpolated values and using these values for new inline styles.
+In terms of performance, it is almost inevitably worse than just having a CSS animation.
+The performance hit, however, is usually tolerable.

 - Minified size: 26 KB
 - 73 issues open and 315 closed
 - React-specific library